DavideAlidosi/May9/ReadMe.txt

 David Johnson for djRivet
 Carlos Rico Adega for Offset Keyframes
 Peter Shipkov for SOuP
-Ingo Clements for Smooth Skin Cluster Weight
-Webber Huang for Soft Cluster EX
+Ingo Clements for Smooth Skin Cluster Weight and Weight Driver Webber Huang for Soft Cluster EX
 Mariano Merchante for Instance Along Curve
 Anders Langlands for alShaders